MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemui2-hidestandardui.md

 This method is supported in Windows Vista for Pscript 5 and Unidrv plug-ins, and in Windows XP only for Pscript5 plug-ins.

-Within the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548548">DrvDocumentPropertySheets</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff548542">DrvDevicePropertySheets</a> DDIs when pPSUIInfo--&gt;Reason is set to PROPSHEETUI_REASON_INIT, the driver calls the <code>IPrintOemUI2::HideStandardUI</code> method to ask the UI plug-in about user interface requests.
+Within the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548548">DrvDocumentPropertySheets</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff548542">DrvDevicePropertySheets</a> DDIs when pPSUIInfo-->Reason is set to PROPSHEETUI_REASON_INIT, the driver calls the <code>IPrintOemUI2::HideStandardUI</code> method to ask the UI plug-in about user interface requests.
 This method can respond in any of four ways:

 <ol>
 <li>